MAYHEM-Lab/UCSBFaaS-Wrappers/lambda-python/README.md

 # SpotWrap
 SpotWrapper is a simple wrapper for Python3 AWS Lambda functions that enables tracing of and connecting dependent events in AWS Lambda.
-In this repo are three projects: SpotTemplate, dbMod, and s3Mod which produce three Lambda functions called SpotTemplatePy, dbModPy, and s3ModPy.
+In this repo are three projects: SpotTemplate, dbMod, and s3Mod which produce three Lambda functions called SpotTemplatePy, dbModPy, s3ModPy, and FnInvokerPy.
-SpotTemplatePy handles different Lambda triggers and logs them, and then invokes another Lambda funcction if a Lambda ARN has been passed into it.  dbModPy reads and writes to AWS DynamoDB; s3ModPy writes to AWS S3; SNSPy posts a notification to AWS SNS.
+SpotTemplatePy handles different Lambda triggers and logs them, and then invokes another Lambda funcction if a Lambda ARN has been passed into it.  dbModPy reads and writes to AWS DynamoDB; s3ModPy writes to AWS S3; SNSPy posts a notification to AWS SNS; FnInvokerPy invokes 1+ function instances.

 This repo also contains a tool called setupApps.py which automatically zips up a Lambda package for each function and deploys it to AWS Lambda.
 Use it whenever you change your code.
 The configuration is in `setupconfig.json`.
 AWS Lambda configuration options include Lambda name, handler, and memory size.
 Modify function configurations (the "functions" array data objects) to add functions or to change the list of files to include in the Lambda package that is uploaded.
 The `files_and_dirs` object contains a list of strings that identify either Python3 files (with full paths, relative paths, or no path (for files in current directory), or directories that contain Python3 libraries (such as those under .../site-packages/).
 Packages are created by placing all files and directories at the top level (root) and recursively including all directories (as required by AWS Lambda).